As used in this chapter, the term:

 (b) “Juvenile justice provider” means the Department of Juvenile Justice, the sheriff, or a private, public, or other governmental organization under contract with the Department of Juvenile Justice or the sheriff that provides treatment, care and custody, or educational programs for youth in juvenile justice intervention, detention, or commitment programs.

-(c) Children and youths who are living in cars, parks, public spaces, abandoned buildings, bus or train stations, or similar settings.
+(c) Children and youths living in cars, parks, public spaces, abandoned buildings, bus or train stations, or similar settings.

-(d) Migratory children who are living in circumstances described in paragraphs (a)-(c).
+(d) Migratory children living in circumstances described in paragraphs (a)-(c).

 (13) “Regular school attendance” means the actual attendance of a student during the school day as defined by law and rules of the State Board of Education.
 Regular attendance within the intent of s.
 1003.21 may be achieved by attendance in: